ScottsC0de/elite-matchups/README.md

 <br>

 ## <a id="description-id"></a>Description
 This website is a head to head matchup application created with HTML, CSS, JavaScript, and a small JSON database.
 Once a matchup is set, users can vote by simply clicking the like button (or whatever emoji is set).
 Voters can only vote once per matchup.
+Usually, it is a matchup between 2 things, but it has gone up to 4 (All 4 Beatles).
+Matchups **can** happen again.
 The votes are completely anonymous as well.
 Enjoy😎

 <br>